astropy/astroquery/docs/simbad/simbad.rst

 Query in a cone with a specified radius.
 The center can be a string with an identifier, a string representing coordinates, or a `~astropy.coordinates.SkyCoord`.

+..
+    This output will also change often.

 .. doctest-remote-data::

     >>> from astroquery.simbad import Simbad
+    >>> # get 10 objects in a radius of 0.5° around M81
     >>> simbad = Simbad()
     >>> simbad.ROW_LIMIT = 10
     >>> result_table = simbad.query_region("m81", radius="0.5d")